GGGP-Test/supplier-intelligence-platform-v10/docs/BUNDLE_2_DATA_INTELLIGENCE_V2.md

 IF SoS status = "Active" AND website >1 year old AND LinkedIn shows 5+ employees THEN confidence = HIGH (proceed with full buyer delivery)

-IF SoS status = "Suspended" OR website <6 months old OR no LinkedIn THEN confidence = LOW (require deposit, start with 10 buyers/month trial)
+IF SoS status = "Suspended"
+  THEN confidence = LOW (require additional layer of verification through manual human check)

 IF claimed revenue = $5M BUT D&B shows $500K
   THEN adjust expectations: "We're seeing market data at $500K-$1M range.
 Let's start there."